Surely now it's Liverpool's year?! Reds show mark of champions with heroic comeback win | Goal.com

 "The best possible in football," said Klopp when asked about his emotions afterwards.
 He looked tired.
 No wonder.

 How does this team keep doing it?
 How does it keep finding its reserves of energy, courage and belief?
-Do they know how to give up?
+They were three minutes from defeat, but never willing to accept iit.

 For the third league game in a row, they came from behind to grab points.
 These were precious ones, keeping them six clear of City at the top of the table.
 What must Pep Guardiola and his team think of their rivals?
 Every time they look dead and buried, they reach a hand out from the grave.
 What a team.